There are three primary options available for shipping trailers: drive away services, tow-away services, and shipping via trailer.

 Before handing your trailer over to a driver, be sure to check the general condition and pressure of the tires, check that any taillights and brake lights are in working order, and then inspect it for rust and other damage.
 For refrigerated trailers, make sure there are no leaks and that the reefer unit is turned off.
 Whether enclosed or open, clear the trailer of any cargo or debris.
 Again, it’s important to be transparent with the driver and tell them about any issues that could negatively affect the shipping process, because those issues could result in downtime and extra costs.

-With your trailer all set, it’s time to turn to FR8Star where you can receive free hauling estimates from qualified brokers in 30 seconds or less.
-Once you enter all of the relevant information about your load, simply wait for the bids to roll in, compare brokers, and select the right carrier for you.
+With your trailer all set, it’s time to turn to FR8Star where you can receive free hauling estimates from qualified transport companies in 30 seconds or less.
+Once you enter all of the relevant information about your load, simply wait for the bids to roll in, compare transport companies, and select the right transport company for you.